Edwalton

 Edwalton is a village in the Rushcliffe borough in Nottinghamshire, England, originating from Edwalton village.
 The population of the Rushcliffe Ward was 3,908 at the 2011 Census.
 Results from the 2021 census now indicates that the population has risen to 5,774.

+Under the government’s local government reorganisation, West Bridgford, Edwalton, Ruddington, and parts of Rushcliffe surrounding areas are set to merge into the new Greater Nottingham Council in 2028.

 History

 One of the earliest mentions of Edwalton village is in the Domesday Book where it features among lands given to Hugh de Grandmesnil by King William 1.
 This land required more than three ploughs and consisted of 20 acre of meadow.

 After the marriage of the heir to West Bridgford's landowners, the Musters family, into the Chaworth family, the areas of West Bridgford and Edwalton were joined as West Bridgford Urban District and now as part of Rushcliffe Borough.

 Civil parish

 In 1931 the parish had a population of 290.
 On 1 April 1935 the parish was abolished and merged with West Bridgford.